Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 		![](../assets/devices/nrf5-sdk-versions.png)

-	- Uncheck all devices from the SoftDevices section.
+	- Uncheck all SoftDevices.

 		![](../assets/devices/softdevices.png)

 	- Click the **Download Files** button at the bottom of the page.
-You should see the same selections as in the image below.
+You should see the same selection as in the image below.

 		![](../assets/devices/selected.png)